- Scientific name: Hoplostethus atlanticus

 - Also known as: Slimehead, Deep Sea Perch, Redfish, Orangefish, Red Roughy

 - Size: Up to 2ft in length and 10lbs

 - IUCN Status: VU (Vulnerable)

-- Distribution: Very deep sea fish which is not widespread around the UK.
-Main populations are found in the deepwater Rockall Trough lying to the west of the British Isles.
+- Distribution: Very deep water fish which is not widespread around the UK.
+Main populations are found in the Rockall Trough lying to the west of the British Isles.
 Also found in many other deep water environments around the world, although commercial pressure is seeing numbers and distribution of this species shrink.

 - Feeds on: Mostly feeds on small fish and squid.

 - Description: Deep bodied and laterally compressed fish.
 One dorsal fin, the first part of which has noticeable spines.
 The lateral line curves upwards and is made up of distinctive large scales.
 The head contains mucus-producing organs and the mouth is relatively large and upturned.
 Colour is usually closer to red but can fade to orange when the fish is removed from the sea.

 The orange roughy is a deep-sea fish which was previously ignored by the commercial fishing industry.
 However, since the 1970s this species has been heavily exploited for human consumption and there has been a corresponding decline in both its numbers and distribution.
 The orange roughy is often used as a perfect example of the impossibility of sustainably harvesting deep-sea fish, and the plight of this species has received considerable media and public attention.